 RUN FIMMVÖRÐUHÁLS - 5VH Trail Run

-The Fimmvörðuháls Trail Run will be held for the second time on Saturday 13th August 2022.
+The Fimmvörðuháls race will be held for the third time on Saturday, August 12, 2023.

-The race will be from Skógar to Volcano Huts in Húsadalur.
-The route is about 28 km with over 1000 m. increase and a similar decrease.
+The route leads from Skógar to Volcano Huts in Húsadalur, Þórsmörk.
+The route is about 28km with about 1500m of ascent and an equally steep descent.

 - Aid Stations at: